Initial Publication Date: August 11, 2023

 Here are the steps to take when using least squares analysis for a linear regression:

 We will use a data set with paired variables (where every value for one variable has a corresponding value of the other variable) from the Hawaiian hot spot track to calculate a linear regression.
 Kilauea is an active volcano forming at the Hawaiian hot spot above a mantle plume.
 A chain of volcanic islands to the northwest of Kilauea shows the hot spot track over the last 80 million years.
-The Pacific plate moves northwest over the hot spot, displacing the volcanic islands to the northwest and allowing a new volcanic island to form at the mantle plume.
+The Pacific plate moves northwest over the hot spot, displacing the volcanic islands to the northwest and allowing a new volcanic island to form above the mantle plume.

 Can we use the distance from the hot spot to determine the age of the older volcanic islands?
 Data provided are the distance from the hot spot in kilometers (km) and the age of the volcanic islands in millions of years (Ma).